Breast Implant Options

 Should I choose saline or silicone implants?

 Silicone implants have been available continuously since they were invented in the 1960s; however, their use was limited in the early 1990s due to fears that they caused autoimmune diseases.
 At that time, there was minimal data to prove or disprove these claims.
 As a result, a vast number of scientific studies were performed to answer the question: “Do silicone implants increase the risk of autoimmune diseases or breast cancer?”
-The answer has been a resounding NO!
-Silicone implants do NOT increase the risk of contracting these diseases.
+The answer is no, silicone implants do not increase the risk of contracting these diseases.

 Modern Beauty